global-access/example-zero-downtime-maintenance/README.md

 ## Example programs to show the zero downtime migration of a VM

-These programs are created for an article that will be published shortly on http://www.global.de/blog The purpose is to show that when we move VMs from one server to another, there is no downtime visible to the application.
+These programs are created for an article about zero-downtime maintenance https://www.global.de/en/blog/zero-downtime-maintenance/ It shows that when we move VMs from one server to another, there is no percievable downtime to the application.

 ### Prerequisites

 To make the examples work, you'll need:

 - access to a running PostgreSQL database. **WARNING: Do not use these examples with your production database!
 The programs delete data and are only for experiments.**
 - haskell stack tool.
 You can get it from https://haskell-lang.org/get-started
+- postgresql client development library: libpq
-- copy SecretExample.hs to Secret.hs, put in the correct connection details and save the file
+- and have a copy of SecretExample.hs put to Secret.hs, and enter correct connection details

 ### Running the examples